How to Write the Coalition Application Essays 2022-2023

 Submit an essay on a topic of your choice.

-It’s important to note that the four essay prompts I have previously outlined exist simply to give you an idea of what you might write about.
-You don’t have to religiously stick to any of them because there is this one last option among the Coalition Application Essays 2021-2022.
+It’s important to note that the five essay prompts I have previously outlined exist simply to give you an idea of what you might write about.
+You don’t have to religiously stick to any of them because there is this one last option among the Coalition Application essays 2022-2023.
 If you choose this option, make sure that the topic you’ve chosen doesn’t fall under any of the previous prompts.
 Yes, you may write about anything.
 Well, anything as long as it’s a story that is unique to you—you shouldn’t use your “personal” statement to talk about how proud you are of your best friend’s achievements as a basketball state champion.

 While the suggested prompts serve as helpful brainstorming catalysts and provide you with ideas of what schools generally look for when thinking about the personal statement, if you don’t want to write about a time you encountered a challenge or the hardest part about being a student, that is more than okay.
 If you thought you were writing an essay about your contribution to the greater good, but the final product ends up being about how you realized you want to dedicate your life to helping animals and starting your own pet adoption center, and you feel that it fits none of the pre-assigned prompts, you can just change your topic selection to this final one.
 Don’t let the prompts restrict you!

 Your Coalition personal statement could be the “it factor” which demonstrates why you’re a candidate schools don’t want to pass up.
 While it is only one component of your application, a memorable essay can always help your case.
 It’s one of the things you can control at the time you’re filling out your application, so don’t underestimate the power of the right topic choice.
-The goal in your topic selection from the Coalition Application Essays 2021-2022 is to produce a well-written, well-edited essay, and convincingly move admissions officers to send you that coveted acceptance letter.
+The goal in your topic selection from the Coalition Application essays 2022-2023 is to produce a well-written, well-edited essay, and convincingly move admissions officers to send you that coveted acceptance letter.